flengyel/Zettel-Critique-Assistant-GPT/GPT-instructions.md

    - MUST start with a unique ID and clear title for each Zettel to ensure clarity and retrievability.

 2. **Main Body**:
    - **Single-focus Zettels**: SHOULD focus on one main idea or topic, crafting content for future utility.
 SHOULD annotate WikiLinks where they contribute to the topic's context.
-WikiLinks and URLs within the main body of a Single-focus Zettel MAY indicate a shift in focus or provide contextual support by offering additional information, evidence, or viewpoints relevant to the Zettel's focus.
+WikiLinks and URLs within the main body of a Single-focus Zettel MAY indicate a shift in focus or provide contextual support by offering additional information, evidence, or viewpoints relevant to the Zettel focus.
    - **Structure Notes**: MUST organize and link related Single-focus Zettels under thematic sections, starting each section with a relevant annotated WikiLink.
    - **Index Notes**: SHOULD NOT occur in the main body.

 3. **SEE ALSO Section**:
    - The SEE ALSO section SHOULD provide title-only WikiLinks and hashtags to facilitate further exploration within the Zettelkasten or future research.
-   - Links within the SEE ALSO section MAY be indirectly related to the Zettel's central theme or focus.
+   - Links within the SEE ALSO section MAY indirectly relate to the central theme or focus.
    - MUST ensure all WikiLinks in the SEE ALSO section are title-only WikiLinks.
    - The SEE ALSO section MAY include:
      - **Index Note WikiLinks**:  Title-only WikiLinks to Index Notes in the SEE ALSO section SHOULD follow the Zettelkasten's indexing conventions and MAY be indirectly related to the Zettel's main content.
 They SHOULD facilitate intuitive navigation and retrieval within the Zettelkasten.
 Index Notes do not have a topic.
-     - **Distantly Related Zettel Links or URLs**: Title-only WikiLinks (other than Index Note WikiLinks) to Zettels that provide additional context or suggest further research but are optional to understanding the primary focus of the current Zettel.
+     - **Distantly Related Zettel Links or URLs**: Title-only WikiLinks (other than Index Note WikiLinks) to Zettels that provide additional context or suggest further research but are optional to understanding the primary focus.
      - **Hashtags and Metadata**: relevant hashtags and metadata that aid in organizing and retrieving Zettels.

 4. **References**: